kandarpksk/mlflow-example/README.md

 Debug `model_code/mlflow_model.py`, and `package.py` as needed.

 A full example for testing the MLflow model prediction is in [predict.py](./predict.py).
 Note this example provides two methods of using the MLflow model, one for running the model in the current virtual environment, and one for the running the model in a separate, isolated virtual environment.
-In the latter case, MLflow will create a temporary virtual environment, install all the required dependencies, and invoke the model by passing it a file containing a seralized version of the input data.
+In the latter case, MLflow will create a temporary virtual environment, install all the required dependencies, and invoke the model by passing it a file containing a serialized version of the input data.